Mud Slide Slim and the Blue Horizon: Release and promotion

-The album contains Taylor's biggest hit single in the US, a cover version of the Carole King's "You've Got a Friend".
-On July 31, 1971, his recording of the song hit #1 on the Billboard Hot 100 chart, his only single to do so.
-A week earlier, the album had reached its peak position of #2 on Billboards Top LPs chart.
+The album contains Taylor's biggest hit single in the US, a cover version of Carole King's "You've Got a Friend".
+On July 31, 1971, his recording of the song hit number 1 on the Billboard Hot 100 chart, his only single to do so.
+A week earlier, the album had reached its peak position of number 2 on Billboards Top LPs chart.
 It was kept from the top spot by King, who was ruling the charts with her blockbuster album Tapestry, which contained her own version of "You've Got a Friend".
 The song earned Grammy Awards both for Taylor (Best Pop Vocal Performance, Male) and King (Song of the Year).
-Mud Slide Slim generated another Top 40 hit in "Long Ago and Far Away", which reached #31 on the Billboard Hot 100.
+Mud Slide Slim generated another Top 40 hit in "Long Ago and Far Away", which reached number 31 on the Billboard Hot 100.
 Other songs on the album became standards of Taylor's concert repertoire, particularly "You Can Close Your Eyes".

 Critical reception

 Reviewing for Rolling Stone in 1971, Ben Gerson found the album to be "dull listening" the first few times, but wrote that, "Once the melodies begin to sink in, and the LP's raison d'etre is discovered, the album's subtle tensions begin to appear.
 And while the album at this point makes for pleasant, absorbing listening, there is a terrible weariness to it which is part of its artistic statement."

-Village Voice critic Robert Christgau was more critical of Taylor's songwriting, writing: "Having squandered most of the songs on his big success, he's concentrating on the intricate music--the lyrics are more onanistic than ever, escapist as a matter of conscious thematic decision.
+Village Voice critic Robert Christgau was more critical of Taylor's songwriting, writing in 1981: "Having squandered most of the songs on his big success, he's concentrating on the intricate music--the lyrics are more onanistic than ever, escapist as a matter of conscious thematic decision.
 From what? you well may wonder.
 From success, poor fella.
 Blues singers lived on the road out of economic necessity, although they often got into it; Taylor is an addict, pure and simple.
 A born-rich nouveau star who veers between a 'homestead on the farm' (what does he raise there, hopes?) and the Holiday Inn his mean old existential dilemma compels him to call home deserves the conniving, self-pitying voice that is his curse.
 Interesting, intricate, unlistenable."

 In 2000 Mud Slide Slim was voted number 858 in Colin Larkin's All Time Top 1000 Albums.